Ways to Invest Small Amounts of Money

 Start a New Investment

 If you are starting out with new investments, make sure you are aware of minimum contributions that may be required.
-We have listed some small investment ideas below, but a financial advisor can bring knowledge and experience to the conversation to help you determine which options are best for you.
+We have listed some small investment ideas below, but a financial adviser can bring knowledge and experience to the conversation to help you determine which options are best for you.

 How to Invest Your Money in a TFSA

 One of the small investment ideas is a Tax-Free Savings Account (TFSA).
 A TFSA is a savings account where you can set money aside in eligible investments.
 You do not have to pay tax on income you gain from dividends, interest and capital gains.
 You can also withdraw money at any point tax-free.
 It does not have a minimum contribution amount, so you can start with whatever small amount you have.
 There is, however, a contribution limit.
-A financial advisor would be able to help you calculate how much room you have to invest in your TFSA and provide you with information on the best places to invest it.
+A financial adviser would be able to help you calculate how much room you have to invest in your TFSA and provide you with information on the best places to invest it.

 How to Invest Your Money in an RRSP